Friday, May 17, 2013

 Announcing My Decision Not to Seek Re-election

-From earliest childhood, I have harbored ambitions, but none of them are political.
+From earliest childhood, I have harbored grand ambitions, but none of them are political.

 No one was more astonished than I to learn there was a place for me in politics.
 Ten years ago, I was as frustrated as I have ever been, home-bound with a handful of young children, too busy and too poor to pursue my dreams and stuck, as I felt at the time, in a community where I couldn’t even provide for my children’s needs.
 There was no playground to take them to, no park to which they could ride on their bikes, not even a safe sidewalk for a walk.